Seaside/ Cannon Beach

-Seaside, Oregon's first seaside resort, dates back to the mid 1800s.
+Seaside is fun for children and adults.
+It's Oregon's first seaside resort, dating back to the mid 1800s.
 With a beachfront stretching 1 1/2 miles, a real Tilt-A-Whirl and the closest thing Oregon has to a boardwalk, you'll be nostalgic for the golden days.
 It's the standard-issue getaway for Portland kids (& adults) forever.
 But unlike Portland, Seaside hasn't changed over the decades.
 It's still full of shops selling kites, Roxy board shorts and trashy T-shirts.
 Where else can you ride a surrey while eating a caramel-apple and proudly wearing neon-green sweatpants and sweatshirts that say "Seaside".

 Possible Seaside Stops

 Map depicting the different destinations/ options available at the Oregon Coast.

 On arrival in Cannon Beach...Stops include:

 - $6 Wednesday's Burger, Beer & Fries

 South of Cannon Beach

 Neakahnie Mtn. & Oswald West State Park- One of the best preserved coastal rain forests in Oregon:

 – Experience some of the more breathtaking spots on the entire Oregon coast with a guided hikes to Hug Point, Smuggler's Cove and Devil's Cauldron.
 The 'easy' hikes give an up close and personal glimpse to the connection between land and sea.